Exploiting Diffusion Prior for Generalizable Dense Prediction: Related Work

-\Paragraph{Generative prior for semantic prediction.} Prior work has leveraged pre-trained generative models as a prior for other tasks, such as representation learning~\cite{donahue2019large}, as the latent features of pre-trained generative models are found to be rich in semantics~\cite{Tritrong_2021_CVPR, Xu2021generative, Xu2021linear}. \citet{bhattad2023stylegan} manipulates style latents of StyleGAN~\cite{Karras_2019_CVPR} and reveals its learned ability to estimate image properties, but the generalizability is limited.
-Other works reuse~\cite{baranchuk2022labelefficient,Xu_2023_CVPR} or merge~\cite{tian2023diffuse} latent features of denoising models in pre-trained text-to-image diffusion models to perform segmentation.
-In this work, instead of developing a specific approach for a particular task, we focus on analyzing the potential of pre-trained models as a prior for general semantic prediction through a universal transferring framework.
+\Paragraph{Generative prior for dense prediction.} Prior work has leveraged pre-trained generative models as a prior for other tasks, such as representation learning~\cite{donahue2019large}, as the latent features of pre-trained generative models are found to be rich in semantics~\cite{Tritrong_2021_CVPR, Xu2021generative, Xu2021linear}. \citet{bhattad2023stylegan} manipulates style latents of StyleGAN~\cite{Karras_2019_CVPR} and reveals its learned ability to estimate image properties, but the generalizability is limited.
+Some works reuse~\cite{baranchuk2022labelefficient, Xu_2023_CVPR, Zhao_2023_ICCV, gong2023prompting} or merge~\cite{tian2023diffuse} latent features of pre-trained denoising U-Nets to perform segmentation and depth estimation.
+Others~\cite{wang2023incontext, Wang_2023_CVPR} transform generation models into multi-task generalists by standardizing the outputs of tasks as images.
+In this work, instead of developing a specific approach for a particular task, we focus on analyzing the potential of pre-trained models as a prior for general dense prediction through a universal transferring framework.